The 15 Most Bizarre Perks of the Royal Family

 The queen owns most of the swans in the UK—she shares ownership of all the swans on the River Thames with the Worshipful Companies of Dyers and Vintners.
 Every July, a ceremony known as “swan upping” is held, where the swans are counted and checked for any injuries.
 She’s also the only person in Britain that can eat swan.
 Here’s the strange history behind why swans are a symbol of English royalty.

-Even though she doesn’t do much driving of her own, Queen Elizabeth doesn’t need a license to get around the U.K. The royals have banned their kids from having these very popular toys.
+Even though she doesn’t do much driving of her own, Queen Elizabeth doesn’t need a license to get around the U.K.

 Everything is paid by the state